 - the handle – this is the unique name used by

-Going forward, we’ll only need the handle of the CSS/JS files, however it’s nice to see this information listed to get an idea as to why some files are loaded.
+Going forward, we’ll only need the handle of the CSS/JS files, but it is nice to see this information listed to get an idea as to why some files are loaded.

 There are 4 main functions when you want to remove unused CSS JS files in WordPress front-end: